shivelyc1/exact-change/README.md

 `/` is the index of the website where the form for user input is displayed and where the denominations are displayed.
 You can enter a dollar amount in the input field and click submit to calculate the denominations.

 `/dollar-amount` is the endpoint used to send a request to the server to calculate the denominations.
 Its payload contains the dollarAmount which should be validated to be only two decimal places.
 If this requirement isn't met, the methods that calculate the denominations will round up to the second decimal place.
-The endpoint will return a dictionary of the different denominations
+The endpoint will return a dictionary of the different denominations and the dollarAmount.

+The server is set up to handle error codes and render those accordingly.

 ## exact_change.py

+**exact_change.py** is responsible for calculating the denomination quantities for a specific dollar amount.
+This holds helper functions to organize the code.

+### def CalcDenominationQuantity(dollarAmount: float, denominationValue: DenominationValue) -> int

+This function is used to calculate the quantity of the denomination contained in the dollarAmount.

+### def isValidDollarAmount(dollarAmount: float) -> bool

+This function checks if the dollarAmount >= 0.

+### def CalculateExactChange(dollarAmount: float) -> DenominationsType raises InvalidDollarAmountRange

+This function will calculate each denominations and return a dictionary of DenominationsType. dollarAmount will be rounded up to the hundredth.
+If dollarAmount is < 0, InvalidDollarAmountRange is raised.

 ## denomination_values.py

+**denomination_values.py** has an enum holding the values for each denomination and its value in USD.

+### class DenominationValues(Enum)

+HUNDRED = 100.00
+FIFTY = 50.00
+TWENTY = 20.00
+TEN = 10.00
+FIVE = 5.00
+ONE = 1.00
+QUARTER = 0.25
+DIME = 0.10
+NICKEL = 0.05
+PENNY = 0.01

+## denominations_type.py

+**denominations_type.py** has a TypedDict for the return type of **CalculateExactChange()**.

+### class DenominationsType(TypedDict)

+hundreds: int
+fifties: int
+twenties: int
+tens: int
+fives: int
+ones: int
+quarters: int
+dimes: int
+nickels: int
+pennies: int

+## exact_change_test.py

+**exact_change_test.py** hold all the TestCases for the method in **exact_change.py** file.

 ## templates